Olyak1917/Practicum100-by-Yandex-Masterschool-Portfolio/Data_Preprocessing_Credit_Scoring/README.md

 Investigation of dataset provided shows that number of children, marital status, income level and purpose of loan can affect on the ability of a potential borrower to repay their loan.

-Obtained results illustrate relation between having kids and repaying a loan on time – percentage of debt is higher in customers with kids – 9.2% against 7.5%
+Obtained results illustrate connection between having kids and repaying a loan on time – percentage of debt is higher in customers with kids – 9.2% against 7.5%

-Relation between marital status and repaying a loan on time was also found.
+Connection between marital status and repaying a loan on time was also found.
 The less reliable category is unmarried - 9.7% of debt, slightly better is civil partnership - 9.3%.
 Married looks much better - 7.5%, and the most reliable category turned out widow/widower - 6.6%.
 Divorced got 7.1%.

 There is rather little dependence of financial reliability on total income.
 10K to 25K of total income gives us percentage of debts 8.5-8.3%.
 BTW, it’s also covers about half of customers.
 25K to 30K shows peak in debts – 9.0%.
 From 30K to 50K it is 6.5-7.8%.
 50-60K gives 8.3%.
 Minimum of debts are in categories - under 10K and above 60K – 6.3% and 5.6%, respectively.